An AI-powered media recognition

 The prototype showed that users cared more about identifying content than clicking “Where to Watch,” proving that curiosity mattered more than convenience.

-Validation uncovered direction
+Validation clarified the product direction

 By testing assumptions before building, I learned where to focus: prioritize instant recognition as the core value, and treat streaming links as a nice-to-have.